 Family Systems theory gives us a framework for how the early relationships we formed as children with our care-givers and siblings contribute to the dynamics that play out in our present-day relationships, particularly with intimate partners.
 This way of seeing yourself and how you relate to the world offers you the chance to change your perceptions and your behaviors, by empowering you to chose who you want to be in the middle of a struggle.
 Often this choice involves doing the opposite of what your anxiety or fear-based reaction is telling you to do.
 With enough awareness and a willingness to do your own personal healing work, I believe everyone is capable of having healthy, fulfilling and loving relationships.

-Other techniques that I draw from are Gestalt therapy, Jungian therapy, Neuro Linguistic Programming (NLP), Person-centered therapy, Emotionally Focused Couples Therapy, Narrative therapy and Attachment theory, as well as the Transpersonal Perspective; which involves seeing the human experience as being all aspects of the emotional, mental, physical and spiritual and how these are all interconnected to form a greater whole.
+Other techniques that I draw from are Somatic therapy, Jungian therapy, Neuro Linguistic Programming (NLP), Person-centered therapy, Emotionally Focused Couples Therapy, Narrative therapy and Attachment theory, as well as the Transpersonal Perspective; which involves seeing the human experience as being all aspects of the emotional, mental, physical and spiritual and how these are all interconnected to form a greater whole.
 In general I will use the counselling techniques that are best suited for each session and each individual or couple based on their unique set of needs.

 Counselling can allow you to become an active participant in your own life and healing process., where in a sense, you become the composer of your own story.
 We can't change the things that happen to us, but we can change how we chose to react to these events and situations.